Apollo 8 Genesis reading: Drafting, and Christine Laitin's suggestion to read from Genesis

-Apollo 8 commander Frank Borman felt that his initial attempts to draft something appropriate to say on their Christmas Eve broadcast sounded too much apology for the United States involvement in the Vietnam War, and Joseph Laitin of the Bureau of the Budget (now the Office of Management and Budget) was brought in to assist.
+Apollo 8 commander Frank Borman felt that his initial attempts to draft something appropriate to say on their Christmas Eve broadcast sounded too much like apology for the United States involvement in the Vietnam War, and Joseph Laitin of the Bureau of the Budget (now the Office of Management and Budget) was brought in to assist.
 Laitin had the same problem; his initial drafts centered on the concept of peace on Earth, which felt inappropriate in light of the ongoing war effort.
-He began looking through the New Testament to find a good connection between the Christmas season and the biblical accounts of the birth of Jesus.
+He began looking through the New Testament to find a good connection between the Christmas season and the Christian biblical accounts of the birth of Jesus.

-The suggestion to instead look to the Old Testament and use the beginning of Genesis came from Christine Laitin, Joseph Laitin's wife who, as a young teenager, was a member of the French Resistance during the occupation of Paris in World War II.
+The suggestion to instead look to the Hebrew Bible (Tanakh) and use the beginning of Genesis came from Christine Laitin, Joseph Laitin's wife who, as a young teenager, was a member of the French Resistance during the occupation of Paris in World War II.

 The Genesis text was printed on fire-proof paper and included in the mission flight plan.